 CRM Technology Trends: New Tech for Customer Experience Transformation

 How do you create the type of experiences that woo prospects, inspire customers, and keep everyone coming back for more?
-By using CRM technologies like artificial intelligence (AI), augmented reality (AR) and virtual reality (VR), and the Internet of Things (IoT) to your advantage.
+By using customer experience (CX) and CRM technologies like artificial intelligence (AI), augmented reality (AR) and virtual reality (VR), and the Internet of Things (IoT) to your advantage.

-AI and CRM: turning data into value with artificial intelligence and machine learning
+AI in CRM: Turning data into value with artificial intelligence and machine learning

-Customer and market data volumes are exploding—streaming into CRM systems from more channels and sources than ever before.
-But humans can’t keep up, at least not without AI and machine learning (ML).
-These technologies can make sense of big data, harness it, and learn from it in ways we simply can’t.
-And when AI and ML are applied to CRM, the possibilities are endless.
+Customer and market data volumes are exploding – streaming into CRM systems from more channels and sources than ever before.
+But humans can’t keep up, at least not without AI and machine learning.
+These technologies can make sense of Big Data, harness it, and learn from it in ways we simply can’t.
+And when AI and machine learning are applied to CRM, the possibilities are endless.

 Intelligent CRM automation

 Intelligent automation – the combination of AI and robotic process automation (RPA) – is having a profound impact on CRM.
 With intelligent automation, bots can not only automate manual, time-consuming tasks like data entry, they can automate more complex processes like customer segmentation, predictive lead scoring, and sales forecasting.